pytorchbearer/torchbearer/README.md

 <a id="about"></a>

-## About

-Torchbearer is a PyTorch model fitting library designed for use by researchers (or anyone really) working in deep learning or differentiable programming.
+A PyTorch model fitting library designed for use by researchers (or anyone really) working in deep learning or differentiable programming.
 Specifically, we aim to dramatically reduce the amount of boilerplate code you need to write without limiting the functionality and openness of PyTorch.

 <a id="examples"></a>